Moduli space of meromorphic differentials with marked horizontal separatrices: Preliminaries

-Consider a metric segment $[P_2,P_3]$ on $S_0$, with $P$ on its middle, and such that one of the angular sectors at $P$ defined by this segment has angle $\pi$ (see Case a- of Figure~\ref{fig:2poles:noresidue}).
-Similarly, we consider a segment $[Q_2,Q_3]$ on $S_2$, with $Q_2$ on its middle and the same condition on the angular sector at $Q_1$.
+Consider a metric segment $[P_2,P_3]$ on $S_0$, with $P$ on its middle, and such that one of the angular sectors at $P$ defined by this segment has angle $\pi$ (see Case $a)$ of Figure~\ref{fig:2poles:noresidue}).
+Similarly, we consider a segment $[Q_2,Q_3]$ on $S_2$, with $Q_1$ on its middle and the same condition on the angular sector at $Q_1$.
 We remark that such segment exists, since $Q_1, Q_2$ are obtained after breaking up a singularity, and in this case, there is by construction (see \cite{KoZo}) a segment joining $Q_1$ to $Q_2$ that we can assume to be arbitrarily small.
 We can assume that the two segments are vertical, isometric, and with opposite orientation.
-Then, cutting the surfaces along these segments, and gluing them accordingly to Figure~\ref{fig:2poles:noresidue}, one gets a surface $S$ in $\mathcal{H}(-p,-q,p+q)$.
+Then, cutting the surfaces along these segments, and gluing them according to Figure~\ref{fig:2poles:noresidue}, one gets a surface $S$ in $\mathcal{H}(p,q,-p-q)$ (note that the midpoint of $a$ is not a singularity).
 We must check that all connected components of this stratum are obtained.
-We first consider a basis for the homology of $S$: we take a smooth path $\eta_b$ homotopic to the segment $b$.
-We can arrange so that its index is $p+q_2$.
-Similarly, we have a smooth path $\eta_c$, homotopic to the segment $c$ with index $p$, and $\eta_b,\eta_c$ define a symplectic basis of $S$.
-So the rotation number of the surface is $\gcd(q_2, p,q)$, with $q_2$ that can be any integer in $\{0,\dots , q-2\}$.
-If $q>p$, we can clearly obtain any divisor of $\gcd(-p,-q,p+q)$, so we obtain any connected component.
-When $p=q$, one cannot obtain is this way the component with rotation number $p-1$.
-But since the rotation number must divide $p$, we are in the case $p=q=2$.
+We first consider a basis for the homology of $S$: consider the saddle connection $\gamma_b$ corresponding to $b$, joining the unique conical singularity to itself.
+At the singularity, it defines a sector of angle $2\pi(1+q_2+1+(-p-2))+\pi=(-2p+2q_2+1)\pi$.
+We take a smooth path $\eta_b$ homotopic to $\gamma_b$ that avoids the singularity.
+It has index $-p+q_2$ (or $-p-q-(-p+q_2)$).
+Similarly, we have a smooth path $\eta_c$, homotopic to the saddle connection corresponding to the segment $c$ with index $-p$, and $\eta_b,\eta_c$ define a symplectic basis of $S$.
+So the rotation number of the surface is $\gcd(q_2, -p,-q)$, with $q_2$ that can be any integer in $\{0,\dots , -q-2\}$.
+If $-q>-p$, we can clearly obtain any divisor of $\gcd(p,q,-p-q)$, so we obtain any connected component.
+When $p=q$, one cannot obtain in this way the component with rotation number $-p-1$.
+But since the rotation number must divide $p$, we are in the case $p=q=-2$.
 In this case, we glue two Euclidean planes as in Figure~\ref{fig:2poles:noresidue}, $b)$.
 Here, paths $\eta_a$ and $\eta_c$ define a symplectic basis of $S$, and we see that the rotation number is $1$, since the index of $\eta_a$ is 1.
-Finally, once obtained any connected component of $\mathcal{H}(-p,-q,p+q)$, breaking up the zero in a suitable way gives any component of any stratum of genus one with two non-simple poles.
+Finally, once obtained any connected component of $\mathcal{H}(p,q,-p-q)$, breaking up the zero in a suitable way gives any component of any stratum of genus one with two non-simple poles.